University of Melbourne: Henry Forman Atkinson Dental Museum

 The Henry Forman Atkinson Dental Museum is located at the Melbourne Dental School on the Parkville campus.
-It is the oldest dental collection in Australia, with over 3500 objects, photographs, documents, and catalogues.
+It is the oldest dental collection in Australia, with over 3,500 objects, photographs, documents, and catalogues.

 Ian Potter Museum of Art

 The Ian Potter Museum of Art is located at the university's Parkville campus, and is the university's main art museum.
 Since being founded in 1972, the museum has hosted more than 500 exhibitions.
-The Potter's collection exceeds 16,000 objects, with works ranging from antiquity to contemporary art.
+The Potter's collection exceeds 18,000 objects, with works ranging from antiquity to contemporary art.

-Margaret Lawrence Gallery

-The Margaret Lawrence Gallery is located at the university's Southbank campus in the heart of Melbourne's Arts Precinct.
-It provides a space for members of the Victorian College of the Arts community to showcase new work, playing an educational role for the institution.
-The gallery was opened in 2001 to link the Victorian College of the Arts with the University of Melbourne, and to the wider communities of Victorian and national arts.
-The space facilitates and encourages connections between professional artists, academics, students, and the wider public.

 Medical History Museum

 The Medical History Museum is located within the Brownless Biomedical Library at the university's Parkville campus.
 Exhibitions and educational programs are offered by the museum.

-Noel Shaw Gallery

-The Noel Shaw Gallery is located within the Baillieu Library at the university's Parkville campus.
-It opened in 2014, following a bequest by university alumna, Noel Shaw.
-Each year two exhibitions are presented in the Noel Shaw Gallery, which focus on the opportunities for curriculum engagement.

 Ed Muirhead Physics Museum

 The Ed Muirhead Physics Museum is located at the university's Parkville campus in the School of Physics building.
 The museum is named in honour of Ed Muirhead, who was the Chairman of the School of Physics from 1980 to 1986, and initiated the museum during that time.
 The collection comprises items that are of historical and scientific interest, predominantly scientific apparatus constructed by former professors and staff for research purposes.